 A health care directive (also known as a living will) gives a person of your choice the power to act on your behalf during any medical emergency you may suffer.
-This document is used to ensure that your wishes are followed even if you are no longer able to communicate them yourself.
+These documents are used to ensure that your wishes are followed even if you are no longer able to communicate them yourself.